rwst/LitBall/README.md

 Please see https://litball.readthedocs.io/ for the documentation.

 LitBall uses [Kotlin/Compose](https://www.jetbrains.com/lp/compose-mpp/).
-Get it from https://github.com/rwst/LitBall/releases/, there are binaries for Linux/Windows/Mac.
+Get it from https://github.com/rwst/LitBall/releases/, there are binaries for Linux/Windows/Mac, made with the help of [Conveyor](https://conveyor.hydraulic.dev/latest/).
 Please give us feedback, especially on Win/Mac, as we only test on Linux.

 ## Quick Install
 Download link: https://github.com/rwst/LitBall/releases/